Yangians, Mirabolic Subalgebras, and Whittaker Vectors: Application: vertex-IRF transformation

-of functors $\HC(G) \rightarrow \BiMod{\A_{\gl_N}}{\U(\h)^{\gen}}$. \begin{proof} Let $X\in \HC(\GL_N)$.
+of functors $\HC(G) \rightarrow \BiMod{\Z_{\gl_N}}{\U(\h)^{\gen}}$. \begin{proof} Let $X\in \HC(\GL_N)$.
 Consider a sequence of maps

 where $p_X$ is the projection and $\act$ is the right action of $\U(\h)$ on $\n_-^{\psi} \backslash X / \n$.
-By \cite[Lemma 6.2.1]{GinzburgKazhdan}, it is an isomorphism.
+By \cite[Lemma~6.2.1]{GinzburgKazhdan}, it is an isomorphism.
 On the other hand, there is a map

 We claim that after extension of scalars to $\U(\h)^{\gen}$, it is an isomorphism.
-Indeed: since $\HC(\GL_N)$ is generated by free Harish-Chandra bimodules by \cref{prop::hc_generators} and both functors in question are colimit-preserving by \cref{thm::res_exact_monoidal} and \cref{thm::kw_exact_monoidal}, it is enough to check the statement for free Harish-Chandra bimodules $X = \U(\g) \otimes V$.
+Indeed, since $\HC(\GL_N)$ is generated by free Harish-Chandra bimodules by Proposition~\ref{prop::hc_generators} and both functors in question are colimit-preserving by Theorems~\ref{thm::res_exact_monoidal} and~\ref{thm::kw_exact_monoidal}, it is enough to check the statement for free Harish-Chandra bimodules $X = \U(\g) \otimes V$ (here, it is convenient to take \emph{left} free modules).
 There is an $\n$-stable filtration on $V$ with one-dimensional quotients; in particular, we can choose a (weight) basis $\{v_{\mu}\}$ and a partial order on it such that $\ad_{\n}(v_{\mu}) > v_{\mu}$.